-The parties agree to meet and discuss how to ensure that Split Shifts are used only when reasonably necessary to meet service demands in a cost effective manner.
+The parties agree that Split Shifts are used only when reasonably necessary to meet service demands in a cost effective manner.

-- (d) When fifty percent (50%) or more of a Leisure Services Employee's regular assigned hours fall between 4:00 p.m. and 6:00 a.m., all hours on that shift shall be paid a premium as follows: \$1.35 per hour - (e) The working schedule for Regular, Part-time and Temporary employees shall be posted two (2) weeks in advance in a conspicuous place.
+When fifty percent (50%) or more of a Leisure Services Employee's regular assigned hours fall between 4:00 p.m. and 6:00 a.m., all hours on that shift shall be paid a premium as follows: \$1.35 per hour

+(e) The working schedule for Regular, Part-time and Temporary employees shall be posted two (2) weeks in advance in a conspicuous place.
 Unless changed according to the Collective Agreement, the employee shall work the hours as per posted schedule.
 Apart from required overtime under the Collective Agreement, the District of Kitimat may offer additional hours to other than Full-time employees, and the acceptance of these additional hours shall be voluntary.